top of page

 More Things to do in Downtown Asheville—A Local’s Perspective

-But once you’re ready to head back to the street, I recommend a stroll down North Lexington Avenue, where you’ll find vintage consignment, gems vended by Cornerstone Minerals, and Ashevillean memorabilia at Gaea Gifts.
+But once you’re ready to head back to the street, I recommend a stroll down North Lexington Avenue, where you’ll find vintage consignment, gems vended by Cornerstone Minerals, and most importantly, Dobra Tea, my favorite local tearoom.

 For a city of its size, Asheville has a downright explosive music-scene, hosting national acts all throughout the year, as well as a healthy spread of local musicians.
-Whether you’re looking for a high-culture concerto, something to dance to at a downtown bar, or a night at one of Asheville’s oldest and most well-respected music halls, then there’s a venue for you.
+Whether you’re looking for a high-culture concerto, something to dance to at a downtown bar, or a night at one of Asheville’s oldest and most well-respected music halls, then there’s a venue just right for you.
 Let’s break it down.

-The Diana Wortham theater hosts traveling performances from all over the country, with even some international acts thrown in.
+The Diana Wortham Theater hosts traveling performances from all over the country, with even some international acts thrown in.
 Their forte is in soloists and cultural education, but you never know when a comedy act or magic show might shake things up.

 If you’re looking for more up-close-and-personal experience, I recommend a visit to the South Slope brewing district.
 Many of these bars host live music on the weekends, sure to liven up your night on the town.

 And finally, for a balance between the two, I recommend you check out the schedule of shows at the Orange Peel, Asheville’s first-and-foremost concert hall, with a long history as a soul and R&B venue.
-In its latest incarnation, the Orange Peel hosts every genre known to man.

 If you truly want to see everything there is to see in downtown Asheville, then a rooftop bar’s the place for you.
 I mean that literally.
 You will be seeing all of downtown, laid out below you like a map full of ants.